 Benefits of Using Stability Balls for Workouts

 Some people who consider themselves “serious” athletes have a tendency to look down on stability balls.
-This is probably because they were first adapted by physiotherapists to help those with neurological conditions or to aid in recovery from injuries.
+This is probably because they were first adopted by physiotherapists to help those with neurological conditions or to aid in recovery from injuries.
 However, stability balls have been found to provide benefits for even the most advanced sportsperson.
 Because balance is required to perform exercises while using a stability ball, more muscles in the body, especially those in the core, become engaged.
 The back and abdominal muscles need to be committed during exercises with a stability ball which leads to a fuller body workout.

 How to Choose the Right Size Stability Ball?